Drug Sales Defense Lawyer in San Diego

 Charged with Selling Drugs in San Diego?

 The sale of drugs is a considered severe offense in California.
 The typical punishment for a person charged with the intent to sell a controlled substance includes a state prison sentence of up to five years, depending upon the type and amount of the drug, as well as other factors.
-If you have been charged with drug sales in Southern California, call on Attorney James N. Dicks of jD LAW.
+If you have been charged with drug sales in Southern California, call on Attorney James N. Dicks of jD LAW, P.C.

 Attorney Dicks is a board certified criminal law specialist who also has a background as a police officer and a narcotics investigator.
 Who better to defend your sale charge than someone who has personal experience with both sides of a charge?
 Attorney James N. Dicks has dedicated his law practice exclusively to criminal defense and has the qualifications necessary to defend you.